pluginsGLPI/doc/source/genericobject/index.rst

 2. Configure authorizations rules to affect *Admin_biomed* profile to *Biomed* entity users.

-Start using Generic object and GLPI
+Start using Generic Object and GLPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As *Admin_biomed* user, you can create your first object in *Assets > Biomedical*.